-Should you need further attention, the Eye Clinic offers a wide-range of services, including:
+Should you need further attention, the Eye Clinic offers a range of services, including:

 - Evaluation and treatment of glaucoma, macular degeneration, diabetic retinopathy, conjunctivitis, dry eye, eye injury, and other chronic conditions of the eye

 - Cataract surgery

 What is an Ophthalmologist?

-An ophthalmologist is a highly skilled physician who is specially trained to provide your entire family the full spectrum of eye care—from prescribing glasses to performing complex and delicate eye surgery.
+An ophthalmologist is a highly skilled physician who is specially trained to provide your entire family with the full spectrum of eye care—including performing complex and delicate eye surgery.
 Many ophthalmologists are also involved in scientific research into the causes of, and cures for, eye diseases and vision problems.

 Have Cataracts Impacted Your Vision?